convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/lambda file for questions 21-40.md

 <br>

-Qn: Can I use these on a list too?
+Qn: Can I use these on a list too?<br>
 Ans: Yes,you can check if a key exists in a list using the ```in``` operator.
 The ```in``` operator checks if a value is present in any sequence (such as a list, tuple, or string) and returns ```True``` if it is, and ```False``` otherwise.<br>
 Code Example:
 ```python